Roy Lichtenstein Chronology

 1945

 Jan.
 R.L.'s unit arrives in France and sets up camp in a building once occupied by German troops.
 Does quite a bit of drawing in between his army tasks of maintaining roads and bridges.
 Thanks to electric generators, he is able to listens to the radio frequently.
-On furlough to Paris, R.L. buys three portfolios of reproductions of etchings by Johannes Vermeer
+On furlough to Paris, R.L. buys three portfolios of reproductions of etchings by Vermeer

 Combat tour in France includes stops at Le Havre, Forges les Eaux, and Soissons.